 COVID-19, the disease caused by the novel virus SARS-CoV-2, is a respiratory disease that is easily transmitted between people.
 Many people experience only mild symptoms or no symptoms at all.
 Mild symptoms include fever, cough, fatigue, myalgia, breathing difficulties, and loss of smell and taste.
 However, a significant percentage of patients develop severe pneumonia, which can progress to acute respiratory distress syndrome (ARDS) or multi-organ failure.
 The infection fatality rate for COVID-19 is likely around 1%, with much higher rates in older patients and patients with certain preexisting conditions.

-Severe COVID-19 is characterized by inflammation and thrombosis, in addition to respiratory symptoms and damage to lung tissue.
+Critical COVID-19 is characterized by inflammation and thrombosis, in addition to respiratory symptoms and damage to lung tissue.
 Patients show abnormalities in the coagulation system and elevated levels of proinflammatory cytokines as well as infiltration of macrophages and neutrophils in the lung.
-Several studies (refs 6-8 from Lancet + Cell paper) have demonstrated widespread complement activation in lungs and kidneys in humans as well as in animal models of the disease.
+Several studies have demonstrated widespread complement activation in lungs and kidneys in humans as well as in animal models of the disease.
 The complement component C5a has been implicated in the pathology of COVID-19 in two ways: C5a can attract and activate neutrophils, which leads to tissue damage, and it can activate the coagulation system via its action on endothelial cells and neutrophils.
-Thus, C5a might have a central role in the development of ARDS as well as in vascular thrombosis (blood clots in the veins) in COVID-19. (refs Lancet 13-16)
+Thus, C5a might have a central role in the development of ARDS as well as in vascular thrombosis (blood clots in the veins) in COVID-19.

-Currently, few treatment options for severe COVID-19 exist.
+Currently, few treatment options for critical COVID-19 exist.
 In addition to supportive care, dexamethasone, a corticosteroid with anti-inflammatory and immunosuppressive effects, has been shown to be beneficial in hospitalized patients who require supplemental oxygen.
-Further, remdesivir, a broad-spectrum antiviral, may shorten the recovery time for people with severe COVID-19.
+Further, remdesivir, a broad-spectrum antiviral, may shorten the recovery time for people with critical COVID-19.